top of page

 Emphasizers and De-emphasizers – Search for really/very/just/kind of/almost

 Another way to search for weak verbs and adjectives is to search for emphasizers and de-emphasizers, which are used to prop them up.
-Most can be removed and the verb or adjective strengthened and made more specific.
+Most can be removed, and the verb or adjective can be strengthened and made more specific.

 Over-writing – Search for all the words listed below